LiamJCates/Programming-Notes/C/Functions.md

 The word void must be used for function prototypes with an explicitly empty list.

 Parameter names in prototypes and definitions need not agree.
 Indeed, parameter names are optional in a function prototype

+Recursion
+Recursion is the process of repeating items in a self-similar way.
+In programming languages, if a program allows you to call a function inside the same function, then it is called a recursive call of the function.

+void recursion() {
+   recursion(); /* function calls itself */
+}

+int main() {
+   recursion();
+}

+The C programming language supports recursion, i.e., a function to call itself.
+But while using recursion, programmers need to be careful to define an exit condition from the function, otherwise it will go into an infinite loop.

+Recursive functions are very useful to solve many mathematical problems, such as calculating the factorial of a number, generating Fibonacci series, etc.